Library

 Examining the impact of the HIV-related state budget cuts: Comparing Alameda, Fresno, and Los Angeles Counties

 Problem: During the summer of 2009, the State of California experienced an unprecedented budget crisis, resulting in cuts to social services across the state.
-Approximately $85 million was eliminated from the budget of the State Office of AIDS (OA) for FY&n
+Approximately $85 million was eliminated from the budget of the State Office of AIDS (OA) for F

 Measuring Coalition Functioning: Refining Constructs Through Factor Analysis